 For those who suffer from chronic obstructive pulmonary disease (COPD), finding the best treatment option can be critical.
 Although some may look to a lung transplant, it’s important to know all the facts.
-With your health in mind, the Lung Institute is here to breakdown Lung Transplant or Stem Cell Therapy: Weighing All the Options.
+With your health in mind, the Lung Institute is here to breakdown Lung Transplant or Cellular Therapy: Weighing All the Options.

 Knowing all of your COPD treatment options is important.
 When you have all of the information you need, you’re better able to make an informed decision about your healthcare.
 Keep reading to learn more about all of your COPD treatment options.

 Understanding cellular therapy should go beyond the confines of this site, therefore we at the Lung Institute are here to take you outside of our own voices and bring you to doctors and researchers within the field.
 With your health in mind, we’re here to finally answer the question of What Doctors Are Saying About Cellular therapy?

 Yes, silicosis can be fatal.
 This respiratory disease is caused by inhaling crystalline silica dust, which produces inflammation and scarring when it settles into the lungs.
 As time passes, this scarring causes the lungs to stiffen.
 Silicosis is associated with various symptoms that tend to worsen over time, the most common of which include coughing,…

 Emphysema affects lung function in three main ways.
 First, emphysema causes holes to gradually form inside the lungs’ air sacs, thereby weakening their internal structure and inhibiting the exchange of oxygen and carbon dioxide.
 Second, emphysema damages the elasticity of the airways that lead to the air sacs, causing the air sacs to collapse and…